Type to search

 This is also a condenser microphone, which is typically more sensitive than dynamic microphones in its ability to pick up even the smallest background noise.
 The good news is that this condenser microphone in particular has uncanny vocal replication capabilities without being too sensitive.

-And while the Wave:3 doesn’t have the four standard pickup patterns available, it makes up for it with a high frame rate.
+And while the Wave:3 doesn’t have the four standard polar patterns available, it makes up for it with a high frame rate.
 Recording at 24-bit/96kHz, audio recordings made with the Wave:3 are flexible and easy to manipulate without distortion.

 Speaking of editing, the Wave Link software by Elgato is a huge advantage that not many other mics have.
 The software serves as an audio editor as well as a digital mixer that can work with multiple mic recordings from separate audio sources.